bartificer/programming-by-stealth/docs/pbs19.md

 </div>

+### Step 7

-7. Test the parse function you just created with the following code:
+Test the parse function you just created with the following code:

     ```javascript
     //